 The tactical readiness model works because it mirrors the complexities of real-world physical demands rather than relying on abstract fitness categories.
 It makes training decisions based on purpose, readiness, progression, and real tasks rather than arbitrary workouts.
 Athletes who adopt this model train with clarity, adapt with resilience, and improve without sacrificing durability.

 They are not just fit.
-They are prepared.
-Prepared for variability, prepared for stress, prepared for performance that matters.
-Train logically.
-Adapt intentionally.
-Perform dependably.
+They are prepared, for variability, for stress, for the performance that actually matters.
+That is the whole point of tactical readiness training built on a model instead of a workout pile: train logically, adapt intentionally, perform dependably.
 The readiness vs capacity matrix gives athletes the structural decision framework for understanding where their current training sits relative to their operational demands, and how to use both readiness signals and capacity development to guide program adjustments across a full training year.

 The specific application of this model to law enforcement patrol officers is covered in tactical readiness for patrol officers, which connects the four components of this framework to the specific physical demands and constraints of patrol duty.
 The aerobic demands of military selection environments, one of the most specific and demanding expressions of tactical readiness, are addressed in aerobic capacity for military selection, which explains how aerobic base development specifically prepares candidates for the sustained output that selection environments require.